Academic Master

 Education

-Economic theories have helped industrial owners to have a better consideration of the real-world business associated problems by using economic reasoning to maximize on their profit.
-In industrialization, business market is a term that refers relationship between a seller and a buyer.
+Economic theories have helped industrial owners better consider real-world business-associated problems by using economic reasoning to maximize their profit.
+In industrialization, business market is a term that refers to the relationship between a seller and a buyer.
 It includes the selling of products and offering of services to potential business owners to be consumed or to be assembled to make new products.
-Monopoly, oligopoly and duopoly are examples of business fields that comprehend the relationship between the sellers and the buyers in a market field (Hasbro, 2012, p.
+Monopoly, oligopoly, and duopoly are examples of business fields that comprehend the relationship between the sellers and the buyers in a market field (Hasbro, 2012, p.
 76).
 To start with, this is an interesting case study that outlines the relationship that is there in the market.
-As an upcoming business owner it is important to be conversant with the type of relation you ought to imply on in your marketing field.
-Depicted below is an economic coherent analysis on Monopoly, oligopoly and duopoly based on the relationship between business owners and the customers and how they affect the Australian industry.
+As an upcoming business owner, it is important to be conversant with the type of relation you ought to imply in your marketing field.
+Depicted below is an economic coherent analysis of Monopoly, oligopoly, and duopoly based on the relationship between business owners and the customers and how they affect the Australian industry.

 Monopoly

-Many industries in Australia have embraced monopoly in their day-to-day running of their firm.
-An example is a steel industry which is a large-scale industry opt to implement monopoly as its marketing strategy because it wants to return it building up capital by fixing high cost on its products while producing more steel this lowering the average rate per unit of steel.
-Monopoly has an advantage competitive strategy over other companies producing a similar product (Hasbro, 2012, p.
+Many industries in Australia have embraced a monopoly in the day-to-day running of their firm.
+An example is the steel industry, which is a large-scale industry that opts to implement monopoly as its marketing strategy because it wants to return its building-up capital by fixing high costs on its products while producing more steel, thus lowering the average rate per unit of steel.
+Monopoly has an advantage in competitive strategy over other companies producing a similar product (Hasbro, 2012, p.
 142).
-Despite this it comes with some cons.
-There are reasons why monopoly is bad for Australian economy since it prevents the market from setting prices and restricts free trade thus causing the following effects.
-Industries using monopoly marketing strategy are lone providers and can set any price for their goods and services as they wish.
-Gasoline industry in Australia is a good example where their drivers could adjust to transit but most of them cannot.
-This is as a result of inelastic demands of their service thus fixing their prices high.
+Despite this, it comes with some cons.
+There are reasons why monopoly is bad for the Australian economy since it prevents the market from setting prices and restricts free trade, thus causing the following effects.
+Industries using a monopoly marketing strategy are lone providers and can set any price for their goods and services as they wish.
+The gasoline industry in Australia is a good example of how drivers can adjust to transit, but most of them cannot.
+This is a result of inelastic demands of their service, thus keeping their prices high.

 Oligopoly

 An oligopoly involves the compound intertwining of small companies within a large industry (Kemp, 2016, p.
 176).
-An oligopolistic industry is considered as a big industry that is dominated by few associates who are reliant upon the products, the investments and the transitions occurring within the companies.
-Inherent associated with oligopolistic are problems with price-fixing, monopolies and collusion.
-In Australia this structure, the oligopoly is shared by small producers and comes with the following advantages; it creates high products profits by creating a trickle-down effect within the Australian industry.
-The price fixing provides high profits, which in turn filter down the wages of employees.
-The second pro with oligopoly is that it simplifies the market competition for consumers.
-This helps the customers to have an easy choice when finding the possible product in the market
+An oligopolistic industry is considered a big industry that is dominated by a few associates who are reliant upon the products, the investments, and the transitions occurring within the companies.
+Inherent associated with oligopolistic are problems with price-fixing, monopolies, and collusion.
+In Australia, this structure, the oligopoly, is shared by small producers and comes with the following advantages: it creates high product profits by creating a trickle-down effect within the Australian industry.
+The price fixing provides high profits, which in turn filters down the wages of employees.
+The second pro of oligopoly is that it simplifies the market competition for consumers.
+This helps the customers to have an easy choice when finding the possible product in the market.

 Effects

-Despite the mentioned above pros with oligopoly it also have some cons that includes the following; fewer choices for customers to choose from since no product meet the end consumer needs.
+Despite the above-mentioned pros of oligopoly, it also has some cons, including the following: fewer choices for customers since no product meets the end consumer needs.
 Another shortcoming associated with oligopoly theory is that innovation becomes non-existent.
-This marketing theory discourages innovation where numerous strategies creates barriers to innovation.
+This marketing theory discourages innovation, where numerous strategies create barriers to innovation.
 Price fixing is also another con that is brought about by oligopoly theory (Kemp, 2016, p.
 143).

 Policy

-From the above description of the marketing theory in Australia it vividly clear that business owners are maximizing their profits while the end user is suffering from the raised cost price of products.
-As depicted from the Gasoline industry, people in Australia have no option but to come to an agreement with the high cost offered by the company.
+From the above description of the marketing theory in Australia, it is vividly clear that business owners are maximizing their profits while the end user is suffering from the raised cost price of products.
+As depicted in the Gasoline industry, people in Australia have no option but to come to an agreement with the high cost offered by the company.
 It’s arguably true to say that the Australian government should impose some policies to mitigate this alarming issue of sellers gaining more profit at the expense of the consumer.
-When it comes to monopoly theory the Australian government ought to implement the following policies; (1) liberalization of markets.
-This policy will deregulate the market by allowing near firms/companies to enter and compete in the market.
+When it comes to monopoly theory, the Australian government ought to implement the following policies: (1) liberalization of markets.
+This policy will deregulate the market by allowing nearby firms/companies to enter and compete in the market.
 (2) Regulation of prices.
 The government should regulate prices by introducing taxes to monopoly industries.
 (3) Break up existing monopolies.
 This will effectively increase competition in the market since all industries will be having a fixed price (Webster, 2014, p. .132).

 .